digital-futures-academy/airport-challenge/README.md

 1. Read User Stories and created domain models.
 2. Created separate spec files for testing-framework, specRunner and objects 'airport' and 'plane'.
 Used require statements to import modules.
 3. Used assertEquals to compare two values to see if they are equal.
-4. Declared a planeLanded[] array(property of airport object) to represent the list of planes that have landed at the airport.
+4. Declared a planeLanded[] array(property of airport object) to keep track of the planes that have landed at the airport.
+The 'land' function is responsible for adding planes to the array and the 'takeOff' function removes the plane from the array.
 5. I created various functions to meet the user stories' requirements and edge cases:
    - Test 1: 'Land' function is responsible for handling the landing of the plane.
 Takes the parameter 'plane' which represents the object that needs to land.
    - Test 2: To make sure the default capacity could be overridden, I created an 'updateCapacity' function that takes a parameter of 'newCapacity' that should assign a new capacity value to the 'defaultAirportCapacity' property of the 'airport' object.